kailasdayanandan/dual_thinking/example_scripts/README.md

 Move folder images, masks, and other csv files to the data folder.

-The below code can be used to reproduce the results.
+The below code can be used to reproduce the results locally.

 ```
 python main_release.py